mckamey/jsonfx-v1/trunk/JsonFx2/JsonFx.Json/Readme.txt

 - even more flexible automatic type coercion

 TODO:
-- check for cycles in JsonWriter
+- check for cycles in JsonWriter (using a stack?)

 Same as v1.x
 - fast